DragonOfShuu/ducklingscript-docs/docs/future-plans.md

 ---

 # Future Plans
-DucklingScript is still not fully complete, so naturally of course there are still plans in the works.

-Here are the main ones:
+Well, here we are again, but we haven't finished baking the birdseed cake of DucklingScript just yet.
+Our trainers are always looking for new and better ways to train our ducks to serve you, and we've already concocted a few ideas we may include later on below:

 - **Add Plugin Support**\
-This will allow users to use plugins made by the community; these could include macros (such as open powershell), or possibly new functionality (like a block command).
+Community support is always important, and we hope to let you all take part in training our birds yourselves with the addition of user plugins; Aiming to allow the addition of functionalities like macros (such as one to open PowerShell), and possibly new functionalities (such as the block commands).

-- **Add Built-in Flipper-Connect System**\
+- **Add Built-in Flipper-Connectivity**\
-This would allow a developer to compile their code directly onto the flipper, which cuts out the need to use a software such as qFlipper.
+Our aim with this is to allow the ducks to compile code directly onto the Flipper Zero, cutting out the need for software such as qFlipper.

 - **Live Python Interpretation**\
-This would run your code directly on your computer, and skip the process of compiling to Rubber Ducky Language 1.0.
+Currently our birds work by compiling what you've made into Rubber Ducky 1.0 and letting you run it from there.
+But in the future we hope to circumvent this neccessity entirely, allowing DucklingScript the power to run directly without the need to compile into another language.